Kotlin Help

 Add the package dependency

-Now that both files are accessible, you can add the package dependency:
+Now that both files are accessible, you can add the dependency on the package you created to an existing client iOS project or create a new project.
+To add the package dependency:

 1. In Xcode, choose File | Add Package Dependencies.